lsclone/StrayBirds/_posts/2015-08-15-google-cplusplus-style.md

 Cons:

-The Interfacesuffix lengthens the class name, which can make it harder to read andunderstand.
-Also, the interface property may be considered an implementationdetail that shouldn't be exposed to clients.
+The Interface suffix lengthens the class name, which can make it harder to read and understand.
+Also, the interface property may be considered an implementation detail that shouldn't be exposed to clients.

 缺点：